 Capricorn is the one sign of the Zodiac where Life works in reverse.
-Those born beneath the last of the Earth signs tend to pay their dues throughout the first half of their usually long lived lives, most especially during childhood all the way through the period of years they’d usually rather forget, their teens, right up until their mid-twenties.
+Those born beneath the last of the Earth signs tend to pay their dues throughout the first half of their usually long lived lives, most especially during childhood all the way through the period of years most Goat Guys and Girls would rather forget, their teens, right up until their mid-twenties.

 For the majority of Capricorn children, childhood simply doesn’t exist.
 On the surface, these Goat “kids” may appear to be 10 years old but don’t let that fool you – beneath the child proof facade of the Cappie kid lies the worrying soul of a 45 year old adult.

 Why their childhood years are so un-kid like, even when they actually ARE kids is due to the Universe thrusting adult responsibilities upon the tiny shoulders of the Capricorn tyke very early on; such as playing the role of parent to their actual parent or even more common, having to work at an appallingly early age.
 Despite being a kid, the typical Goat child tends to be very serious with no time to play or frolic about due to their pre-adult selves being pre-occupied with adult sized worries.

 Moving further along through time, high school for many a Capricorn is anything BUT the “time of their lives” that they should cherish and remember forever.
 In fact, during their high school years, the young Capricorn hasn’t even yet begun to live.